 - Long-term log retention and archival

-- Compliance report automation
+- Compliance report support

 - Security incident detection and alerting